learning-software-development/udemy-courses/README.md

 1. :o: [The Colored Pencil Drawing Course](https://www.udemy.com/course/the-colored-pencil-course/) :link:
 2. :o: [The Ultimate Drawing Course - Beginner to Advanced](https://www.udemy.com/course/the-ultimate-drawing-course-beginner-to-advanced/) :link:

+## :beginner: Language Courses

+1. :o: Learn Dutch... in Dutch 1: the Dutch language for beginners

 ## :page_with_curl: License

 The source code is free -- see the [LICENSE](LICENSE) file for details